 The immigration court maintains a list of organizations and attorneys qualified under the regulation to provide free or low-cost legal services.
 However, because demand for such services is high, you may find that you have to call many nonprofits before finding one that has the space to help you.
 Do not wait until the last minute to start asking around!

-Further, although it is up to the attorney you ask, some attorneys may decide to provide volunteer, pro bonoservices.
+Further, although it is up to the attorney you ask, some attorneys may decide to provide volunteer, pro bono services.

 If the attorney recommends that you have a separate medical or psychological evaluation, you would likely have to pay for this, as well.
 If you are in immigration proceedings and require an expert witness, you would likely have to pay the expert.
-Also, there may be fees for the translation of foreign documents.
-If you are appealing you asylum case, there will likely be applicable court fees, as well.
+Also, there might be fees for the translation of foreign documents.
+If you are appealing your asylum case, there will likely be applicable court fees, as well.